moritzsanne/palletti/README.md

 # palletti
-extracting dominant colours from pictures
+Extracting dominant colors from images using k-means clustering